 4) Practice having conversations with strangers

 Another issue I used to have with networking was making small talk.
 It only occurred to me later why this was.
 I hate small talk.
 I’ve never been good at it.
 But if you want to broaden your network you’re going to have to learn to get good at it.
 You can do this by practicing talking to strangers or people you interact with on a regular basis, like checkout people at the supermarket or the woman who works at the post office.
 Strike up conversations with people you don’t know.
 The more you do this, the more natural it will become and you will be a power networker in no time.

-I’ll be running a Networking for Introverts workshop in Melbourne in April where I’ll be teaching powerful strategies for building your network, and I’d love to have you there.
+I’m running a Networking for Introverts workshop in Melbourne on Friday 5th May where I’ll be teaching powerful strategies for building your network, and I’d love to have you there.
 You will learn how to create a network even if you’re starting from scratch, how to approach people you want to meet both online and in person, how to network your way into a new job and how to build your confidence so that you can network with ease.

 Years ago as I made my way through a rapid succession of jobs I didn’t enjoy, it never occurred to me that working on my confidence could help my situation.

 Back then I thought you were either a confident person or you weren’t, and I assumed I fell into the latter category.

 I had no idea I could do something to change that.